Next Session Day is TBD

 From 2014-2020, she held leadership positions at the second largest "bricks and mortar" charter school in New Hampshire, which focuses on a mission of character, leadership, history and liberty for grades 6-12.
 Upon her departure in 2020, the school named its library after her.

-Maureen serves on the Advisory Board of the Academy of the Holy Family in Baltic, Connecticut and is a Trustee of The Thomas More College of Liberal Arts where she is the Corporate Secretary.
+Maureen serves on the Advisory Board of the Academy of the Holy Family in Baltic, Connecticut and is a Trustee of The Thomas More College of Liberal Arts where she was the Corporate Secretary for 15 years.
 In 2017, she was the first alumna of Thomas More College to receive its highest honor, the Thomas More Medal, for exemplary service and support to the school.

 Maureen has been a member of and held various positions in local, county, and state party committees including chairman of the Platform Committee (2002), secretary of the party (2001-2007), and delegate to the Republican National Convention (2008).
 Since 2000, Merrimack voters have repeatedly elected her a Delegate to the N.H.
 Republican State Convention.
-In 2012, she was appointed a member of the Electoral College for Governor Mitt Romney.
+In 2012, she was appointed a member of the Electoral College for the Republican Presidential nominee.
 In 2014, she finished second in the crowded Republican primary for State Senate in Senate District 11, winning the vote in Merrimack.

 In 2006, she was named one of the New Hampshire Union Leader’s “40 Under Forty," which recognizes outstanding New Hampshire residents under the age of 40.
 In 2012, she was named a "40 Under Forty" in Merrimack Valley Business Magazine.
 She is also featured in the book, "Women at the Table: 40 Intimate Profiles of Political Women of the Northeast" published by L&L Dreamspell in 2008.
 She is a member and past president of the Rotary Club of Merrimack and a member of the Equestrian Order of the Holy Sepulchre of Jerusalem.